awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2080.md

 +  Fixed an error message in Zero\-Downtime Patch \(ZDP\) or Zero\-Downtime Restart \(ZDR\) operations wrongly stating that the last transaction was aborted if the auto\-commit flag is turned off\.
 +  Fixed an issue in Zero\-Downtime Patch \(ZDP\) operations that could lead to a server failure error message when restoring user session variables in the new database process\.
 +  Fixed an issue in Zero Downtime Patch \(ZDP\) operations that might cause intermittent database failures when there are long running queries during patching\.
-+  Fixed an issue where queries including an Aurora Machine Learning function returned empty error messages due to an incorrectly handled error response from Machine Learning services such as Amazon Sagemaker and Amazon Comprehend\.
++  Fixed an issue where queries including an Aurora Machine Learning function returned empty error messages due to an incorrectly handled error response from Machine Learning services such as Amazon SageMaker and Amazon Comprehend\.
 +  Fixed an issue in the out\-of\-memory monitoring functionality that did not honor a custom value of the `table_definition_cache` parameter\.
 +  The error message "Query execution was interrupted" is returned if an Aurora Machine Learning query is interrupted\.
 Previously, the generic message "Internal error in processing ML request" was returned instead\.
 +  Fixed an issue that could cause a binlog worker to experience a connection timeout when the `slave_net_timeout` parameter is less than the `aurora_binlog_replication_max_yield_seconds` parameter and there is low workload on the binlog master cluster\.